Yasujirō Ozu

-Yasujirō Ozu (小津 安二郎, Ozu Yasujirō) was a Japanese film director and screenwriter.
+Yasujirō Ozu (小津 安二郎, Ozu Yasujirō) was a Japanese filmmaker.
 He began his career during the era of silent films, and his last films were made in colour in the early 1960s.
 Ozu first made a number of short comedies, before turning to more serious themes in the 1930s.

 The most prominent themes of Ozu's work are family and marriage, and especially the relationships between generations.
-His most widely beloved films include Late Spring (1949), Tokyo Story (1953), and An Autumn Afternoon (1962).
+His most widely beloved films include Late Spring (1949), Tokyo Story (1953) and An Autumn Afternoon (1962).